Language Feedback

 Alignment

-Building on the framework established by Pickering and Garrod (2004), this theme investigates how interactants match their interlocutors’ linguistic and non-linguistic behaviors.
-This phenomenon has been shown to take place not only at various linguistic levels, but also in the use of visual cues as smiles and laughter in conversation (Ludusan & Wagner 2022; Kuder & Bauer 2024).
+Building on the framework established by Pickering and Garrod (2004), this theme investigates how interactants synchronize their linguistic and non-linguistic behaviors.
+This phenomenon is known to occur at various linguistic levels, as well as through the use of visual cues like smiles and laughter in conversation (Ludusan & Wagner 2022; Kuder & Bauer 2024).
+We welcome studies examining the interplay between alignment, prediction, and comprehension, as well as the underlying physiological mechanisms.
+Topics of interest include syntactic, lexical, and prosodic alignment, the synchronization of spatial references, strategies for repairing misalignment, and the relationship between alignment and feedback (Coco, Dale, & Keller, 2018).

 Repair

-This theme explores the strategies interactants employ to deal with misunderstandings and errors in conversation, such as through clarification requests and self-repairs.
-Repair strategies are vital for maintaining the flow of interaction, and research in this area has broadened our understanding of self-repair, other-initiated repair, and the management of turn-taking during these processes (Schegloff, Jefferson & Sacks, 1977).
-Recent studies show that the morpho-syntactic organization of each language influences the self-repair strategies employed.
-For instance, English, Hebrew, and German exhibit distinct patterns in recycling and replacement repairs (Fox et 2010).
-Sign languages, like spoken languages, also employ a conventionalized set of linguistic resources to indicate perceptual and understanding problems (Manrique, 2016).
+This theme explores the strategies interactants use to address misunderstandings and errors in conversation, such as clarification requests and self-repairs.
+Repair strategies are vital for maintaining interactional flow, and research in this area has deepened our understanding of self-repair, other-initiated repair, and the management of turn-taking during these processes (Schegloff et al., 1977; Dingemanse et al. 2015).
+Studies show that the morpho-syntactic structure of a language influences self-repair strategies (Fox et al., 2010).
+Sign languages, like spoken languages, also employ a conventionalized set of resources to indicate problems with perception and understanding (Manrique, 2016).
+We invite abstracts analyzing the shape and distribution of repair strategies and how these strategies vary across languages and cultures.
+Contributions exploring repair mechanisms in multi-party conversations and the interaction between verbal and non-verbal cues are highly welcome.

 Turns

 Turn-taking and the timing of turn transitions are critical components of effective communication.
-Sometimes long pauses are relevant, especially when misunderstanding is being signaled (Mertens and De Ruiter, 2021).
-Sometimes people overlap in conversation without an apparent reason.
-The time between successive turns is known to be very short— much shorter than what can be explained by simple reactions to a turn ending (De Ruiter, 2019).
-Recent studies have shown that turn-taking behavior, such as the timing of responses, significantly influences perceived fluency ratings, with differences observed between native and nonnative speech.
-For example, overly eager or reluctant responses can impact fluency ratings differently in native versus nonnative speech contexts (Van Os et al. 2020).
-Beyond feedback, this research theme explores broader implications in areas such as human-computer interaction, second language learning, or cross-cultural communication.
+Pauses may be significant, especially when signaling misunderstanding (Mertens & De Ruiter, 2021), and conversational overlaps can occur without apparent reason.
+The time between successive turns is known to be very short—shorter than simple reactions to a turn ending can explain (De Ruiter, 2019).
+Recent studies have shown that turn-taking behaviors, such as response timing, significantly influence perceived fluency ratings, with differences observed between native and non-native speech.
+For example, overly eager or reluctant responses impact fluency ratings differently in native and non-native speech contexts (Van Os et al., 2020).
+Beyond feedback, this theme explores broader implications in areas such as human-computer interaction, second language learning, or cross-cultural communication.
+We invite innovative methodologies and theoretical frameworks that extend our understanding of feedback and other conversational mechanisms, especially those that challenge conventional boundaries of conversation analysis.
+Contributions might explore how timing affects the perception of feedback and other interactional moves, or how various contexts (e.g., virtual environments, multi-party dialogues) influence conversational dynamics.